Deep NURBS -- Admissible Physics-informed Neural Networks: Deep NURBS

 \subsubsection{Deep NURBS}

-Until this stage, none is done to ensure our problem's well-posedness (hence the solution's uniqueness).
+Until this stage, nothing is done to ensure our problem's well-posedness (hence the solution's uniqueness).
 In the literature, boundaries have been treated differently depending on the approach used.
 In collocation methods, adding an extra term containing the boundary loss was more convenient, referred to as boundary operator (see the lower part of Eq. \eqref{eq:pde}).
 Approaches using losses in weak forms tend to add a parameterized integral to account for the boundaries (see Ref. \cite{weinan2018} in Eq.
 (3.2)).
 Shin et al. \cite{shin2020} reported that minimizers satisfying boundary conditions adopt a convergence mode $H^1$ compared to $C^0$ for minimizers that do not comply with boundary conditions.
 Accordingly, we define a method to incorporate boundary conditions inspired by (and based on) IsoGeometric Analysis.
 The method is known as Deep NURBS.\\ The overall idea of Deep NURBS is to develop our trial function as a product between an admissible field (constructed as in IsoGeometric Analysis \cite{Cot09}) and a NN estimate that is independent of boundary points:

-$\varphi(\bs{x},p)$ is the admissible field evaluated at the data points $\bs{x}$ for a given set of control points $\bs{p}$.
+$\varphi(\bs{x};\bs{p})$ is the admissible field evaluated at the data points $\bs{x}$ for a given set of control points $\bs{p}$.
 We have intentionally omitted the $\bs{p}$ dependence of the total estimate as no optimization with respect to $\bs{p}$ is going to take place.
 Depending on the problem at hand, $\bs{p}$ can be defined from a simple guess.
-In the current case, the control points $\bs{p}$ are defined to induce more density of sampled points at the boundaries and around singularities.
-This will lead to an important feature accompanying IsoGeometric Analysis, namely, an automatic importance sampling of the data.
+In the current case, the control points $\bs{p}$ are defined to concentrate sampled points at near complex regions of the domain.
+This will lead to an important feature, namely, an automatic importance sampling of the data.